kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 Alpha.
 The implementation-sync update for KEP-6089 is still open even though the corresponding library is already present in `release-1.37`.

-*Mitigation:* isolate translation in `workloadbuilder`, vendor a tested Kubernetes 1.37 dependency, treat release-branch source as authoritative over stale KEP snippets, and keep `spec.scheduling` behind an alpha LWS gate.
+*Mitigation:* keep the persisted LWS schema owned by LWS and isolate upstream types in field-by-field conversion functions.
+Vendor a tested Kubernetes 1.37 dependency, use release-branch source as the conversion target, and require an explicit backward-compatible LWS API decision before exposing a newly added or changed upstream field.
 The topology-aware workload KEP targets Beta for 1.37, but the `release-1.37` registry still marks `TopologyAwareWorkloadScheduling` Alpha; compatibility claims follow the release branch.

 **Feature-gate skew can cause unsafe behavior.** kube-apiserver and kube-scheduler may not have identical WAS gates.